zackfeldstein/suse-ai-fleet/README.md

 1. Rancher with Fleet enabled
 2. Kubernetes cluster registered with Rancher
 3. OCI registry token for dp.apps.rancher.io
+4. NVIDIA GPUs in your cluster for Ollama

 ## Setup Instructions